explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 Explanaria comes with a standalone helper function to setup a three.js environment easily.
 Simply call `EXP.setupThree()` to create a three.js environment and renderer, as well as a render loop and an update loop.

+Call `setupThree()` before creating any `EXP.*Output`s, or else the outputs will not render.

-Using setupThree() also allows an animation to be recorded on a frame-by-frame basis.
+Using `setupThree()` also allows an animation to be recorded on a frame-by-frame basis.
 See the "Recording with Explanaria" section below.
-Appending `?record=true` to the URL will cause Explanaria to automatically record a canvas using [https://github.com/spite/ccapture.js/](CCapture).
+Appending `?record=true` to the page URL will cause Explanaria to automatically record a canvas using [https://github.com/spite/ccapture.js/](CCapture).
 This will automatically render and download a TAR file of PNGs, which can be compiled into a video file using ffmpeg or a video editor of your choice.
 If you want to increase the resolution of an explanarian while recording, there is an `IS_RECORDING` boolean variable is set to true if recording and false otherwise.

 * EXP.setupThree()
 	Parameters: